afernabiomc/stressColorAnalysis/README.md

 ## Running the Python Script
 the basic command usage is:

-`python stressColorAnalysis.py images/`
+`python stressColorAnalysis.py -i images/`

 If you want to specify different names for the masks directory and the results directory you can do it like so:

-`python stressColorAnalysis.py images/ resultsNewName/ masksNewName/`
+`python stressColorAnalysis.py -i images/ -r resultsNewName/ -m masksNewName/`

 You do not need to make the results or the mask directories, the script will handle that for you.
 However, any rerun will rewrite the contents of those directories unless